louisvarley/streamlabs-SLOBS-simple-scene-swap/README.md

-# streamlabs-SLOBS-simple-scene-swap
+# Streamlabs Chatbot SLOBS Simple Scene Swap
-Simple swap to another scene in Streamlabs OBS for a given period and then back using a given command
+Simple swap to another scene in Streamlabs OBS for a given period and then back using a given command in Streamlabs Chatbot

 Installing, download this Repo and drop into the scripts folder.